hamza-waleed/Django_Demo1/README.md

 # Django_Demo1

-Create a virtual environment and install django as well as django-crispy-forms using pip.\n
+Create a virtual environment and install django as well as django-crispy-forms using pip.

-Add this folder in the virtual environment and create a superuser.\n
+Add this folder in the virtual environment and create a superuser.

 Then runserver